latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Hospital charity care and financial assistance programs.
+Hospital charity care from ACA assistance programs.

 The federal government Affordable Care Act (ACA) requires that all non-profit hospitals provide some form of charity care or financial assistance to low-income patients, including those with no health insurance.
 Depending on the state, this requirement can also help moderate income households and also, eliminate any medical debt owned by patients.
 The Affordable Care Act, sometimes called Obamacare, provides help to all Americans, whether they use the ACA health insurance policies or not.
 Find more details below on charity programs from hospitals that are part of the ACA program.